sqitchers/docker-sqitch/README.md

 -----------

 This project is the source for creating the official [Sqitch Project] Docker Image.
-It's built on [Debian bullseye-slim] in an effort to keep the image as small as possible while supporting all known engines.
+It's built on [Debian bookworm-slim] in an effort to keep the image as small as possible while supporting all known engines.
 It includes support for managing [PostgreSQL], [CockroachDB], [YugabyteDB], [SQLite], [MariaDB] ([MySQL]), and [Firebird] databases, and other images may be built to support